Local Area Transit Plans

 South Nanaimo Local Area Transit Plan

-The Regional District of Nanaimo Transit Future Plan (February 2014) provides a 25-year transit strategy for the Region with a high-level overview of the resources required to achieve the Regional District of Nanaimo’s transit mode share target of 5 per cent.
-As a result of strong investments in the Regional District of Nanaimo Transit System, ridership has grown by more than 30 per cent over the past five years.
-The South Nanaimo Local Area Transit Plan provides a plan to realize the goals of the Transit Future Plan in the South Nanaimo area, which encompasses an area from Country Club Shopping Centre in the north to the rural area of Cassidy and the Nanaimo Airport in the south.
+The Regional District of Nanaimo’s Transit Future Plan (February 2014) provides a 25-year transit strategy for the Region, providing a high-level overview of the resources required to achieve the Regional District of Nanaimo’s transit mode share target of five percent.
+As a result of strong investments in the Regional District of Nanaimo Transit System, ridership has increased by more than 30 percent over the past five years.
+The South Nanaimo Local Area Transit Plan details how to realize the goals of the Transit Future Plan within the South Nanaimo area, which spans from the Country Club Shopping Centre in the north to the rural area of Cassidy and the Nanaimo Airport in the south.

 The South Nanaimo Local Area Transit Plan includes a proposed investment of approximately 60,000 additional service hours and calls for capital investments that include: